MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 * saveAssetToRobot (bool) - If `true`, the robot saves any media asset contained in the request response to the robot's local storage.
 If you do not want to save any returned assets, pass `false`.
 At this time, the `misty.SendExternalRequest()` command can save only image and audio files to Misty.
 * applyAssetAfterSaving (bool) - A value of `true` or `false` indicating whether to immediately use a media asset once it has been saved to Misty's local storage.
 Use `true` to immediately play an audio asset or display an image asset on Misty's screen.
 Note that to successfully apply a media asset, you must also pass `true` for the `saveAssetToRobot` parameter.
 * fileName (string) - The name to give the saved file, including the appropriate file type extension.
-* callbackMethod (string) - Optional.
+* callback (string) - Optional.
 The name of the callback function to call when the returned data is received.
 If empty, a callback function with the default name (`_SendExternalRequest()`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-quot-get-quot-data-callbacks).
-* skillToCallUniqueId (string) - Optional.
+* skillToCall (string) - Optional.
 The unique id of the skill to trigger for the callback function, if the callback is not defined in the current skill.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.